Re-Creating Vanished Organs

 been issued on what is by any standards an important and historical

 instrument.
-The present organist, Gottfried Preller, has recorded an
+The former organist, the late Gottfried Preller, recorded an

 impeccably excellent CD of J S Bach's compositions, but this is difficult to obtain other than when visiting the

 church itself or through the organ builders who reconstructed the